sameekhya17/HR-System/README.md

 ![About us (2)](https://user-images.githubusercontent.com/108291615/179404145-ffce4275-be5b-4a98-ac4f-706dc8a4b825.png)
 # Master Data
-This page displays records based on 3 categories- Employee Types, Employee Category, Document Types.
+This page display records based on 3 categories- Employee Types, Employee Category, Document Types.
 User can alter and insert Employee records in each category.